 After working in acute care settings and community mental health, I opened a private practice in 2000.

 In 2004 I was trained in EMDR.
-Integrating EMDR into the therapeutic process accelerates healing, bringing relief from current triggers and traumatic memories, with their negative beliefs, emotions, images, and body sensations.
+Using EMDR techniques in therapy accelerates recovery, bringing relief from current triggers and traumatic memories, with their negative beliefs, emotions, images, and body sensations.

-Mindfulness allows ways to have greater awareness with less distress.
+Mindfulness approaches allow ways to have greater awareness with less distress.
+Because wherever you go, there you are.

-Dialectical Behavior Therapy effectively addresses more resilient self-sabotaging beliefs, emotions, and behavior.
+Dialectical Behavior Therapy effectively addresses more resilient self-sabotaging beliefs, emotions, and behavior, even with Borderline Personality or Bipolar symptoms.

-Cognitive Behavior Therapy offers ways to identify and change limiting beliefs and responses.
+Cognitive Behavior Therapy offers ways to identify and challenge limiting beliefs and responses.

 Here is Dr. Daniel Siegel's Healthy Mind Platter.

 I have a holistic approach, and we can draw from a variety of resources.
-Clients appreciate therapy being solution focused, accessing new information, and choosing interventions that let them feel better and be more optimistic.
+Clients appreciate therapy being compassionate, individualized, and solution focused.

 The mind and body are inclined to heal.
-Let yourself adapt and recover.
+Let yourself recover.